Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

-For every placement action at time step $t$, the data-placement agent receives a reward $R_{placement}$ from the environment at time step $t+1$ that is inversely proportional to the I/O request latency:
+The placement agent aims to improve the \camii{latency} of the current I/O request.
+For each placement action at time step $t$, the data-placement agent receives an immediate reward $R_{placement}$ at time step $t+1$ that is inversely proportional to the I/O request latency:

 where $L_t$ is I/O request latency at time step $t$.
-The reward is higher (lower) if the data is placed in the fast (slow) device.
-We design a simple reward for the data-placement agent because its objective is to minimize the latency of the ongoing I/O request.
-While placing data on the fast device yields lower latency and a higher reward, \namePaper{} does not always place data in the faster device for two reasons: (1) Fast device capacity is limited, and overusing the fast device can degrade performance due to factors such as queueing delays and garbage collection.
-(2) RL agents learn to maximize long-term cumulative reward.
-Hence, they learn to balance current latency against future access patterns and device utilization.
-Therefore, \namePaper{} places data on the slow device to prevent contention, and reserves the fast device for critical data.
+Although placing data on the fast device yields lower latency and a higher reward, \namePaper{} does not greedily choose this action.
+Instead, it learns to balance device utilization because: (1) Fast device capacity is limited, and its overuse can degrade performance due to \camii{queueing delays, bandwidth contention, and garbage collection}.
+(2) Selectively placing less-critical data on slower devices preserves fast-device capacity for latency-sensitive requests and reduces contention.

-The data-migration agent's objective is to maximize long-term HSS performance, which is different from the placement agent's objective (see \S\ref{subsec:needmarl}).
-Unlike the immediate impact of data placement on HSS performance, the impact of data migrations (i.e., prefetching frequently-accessed data to the fast device and evicting cold data to the slow device) may be delayed due to two key reasons: (1) the application may not access the prefetched data immediately, and (2) the application may not immediately leverage the free space created in the fast device by cold data migration.
-Hence, we provide a delayed reward to the migration agent to capture the long-term impact of its decisions.
-The reward for the migration agent is:
+The migration agent aims to maximize long-term HSS performance because: (1) the application may not immediately access the prefetched data, and (2) the performance gains from freed fast-device capacity \camiv{are} typically \camii{observed} only during subsequent placements.
+Hence, after migrating $x$ pages to \camii{the pages' identified} target devices, the migration agent receives a \emph{delayed} reward that is inversely proportional to the average data-placement latencies (i.e., \(\frac{\sum L_i}{n}\)) \camii{of} the next $n$ I/O requests.
+The delayed reward serves as feedback for previous migration decisions.